signalwire/ai-agent-starter-pack/README.md

 # ai-agent-starter-pack

 ## Assumptions
-This project assumes you already have a working Node.js environment.
+This project assumes you already have:
+- A working Node.js environment;
+- A SignalWire account;
+- An Ngrok account.

 ## Installation